 Commitment and engagement are different, even though there is some overlap.
 Committed employees are engaged, and it is visible through their actions and work ethic.
 They will be more attentive, productive, responsible, and energetic about their work.

 While both terms are often used interchangeably, there are clear differences.
-To know more about employee engagement and employee engagement, view our other articles.
+View our other articles to know more about employee engagement and employee engagement.

 Learn More: FREE Job Satisfaction Surveys